molbrain/MORE-RNAseq/README.md

 Especially, the original data of **`"mart_export.GRCm38.102.txt.gz"`** or **`"mart_export.GRCh38.102.txt.gz"`** (used in `019.zsh`) are available from the [BioMart on Ensembl 102](http://nov2020.archive.ensembl.org/biomart/martview).

 1. The data of `"Gene stable ID"`, `"Gene name"`, `"Chromosome/scaffold name"`, `"Strand"`, `"Gene start (bp)"`, `"Gene end (bp)"`, `"Gene description"`, and `"Gene type"` columns in `Attribute` section are required for output `Results` as those `"mart_export....txt.gz"` files, with the order of columns above.
-1. And Export format is `TSV` and `"Compressed file (.gz)"` with checking `"Unique results only"`.
+1. And the Export format is `TSV` and `"Compressed file (.gz)"` with checking `"Unique results only"`.

 If you want, Filtering by `"Transcript support level (TSL)"` and/or `"Gene Type"` is of course OK.

-If you need, you can use the other release version of Ensembl (of course the latest one), but using L1 location informations depend on GRCh38/GRCm38.
+If you need, you can use the other release version of Ensembl (of course the latest one), but using L1 location information depends on GRCh38/GRCm38.
 So please use the corresponding release versions.

 ### Note 7.
 Reuse the indexed reference